-The depository participants are basically the famous stockbrokers or brokerage houses.
+The depository participants are famous stockbrokers or brokerage houses.
 Furthermore, investors can reach them and proceed with their DP-A/C.

 As we read above, there are two depositories in India i.e. NSDL and CDSL.
 NSDL was set up in 1996 and CDSL in 1999.
-In fact, they have the authority to maintain the shares and securities in the electronic form.
+They have the authority to maintain the shares and securities in electronic form.

 They also look after the process of de-materialization.
 Furthermore, as per the statistics, these two depositories have dematerialized more than 2000 crores of physical shares into electronic form.
 On the other hand, the organizations in the financial services sector, the banking sector are eligible to become the depository participants.